wheynelau/portfolio-optimization/README.md

 This will install all the dependencies listed in the `setup.py` file.
 Once done you can use the library wherever you want.

+Potential issues: As this is my first repo if the setup does not work I may not know how to fix, please do just copy the code if it doesn't work.

 ## Usage

 Simple example to optimize a portfolio for crypto and stocks